TestPrepReview.com - Your Source for Free Online Practice Tests

 ACT Study Guide /

 The GED stands for General Educational Development.
-The GED test measures Language Arts, Writing, Social Studies, Science, Reading, and Mathematics.
+The GED test measures Literacy, Math, Science, and Social Studies.
 The GED math test has two parts.
 Part one of the math exam does allow the use of a calculator and part two does not.

 GED Practice Test /

 The Graduate Management Admission Test is known by the acronym GMAT.
 The GMAT test has three major sections: Analytical Writing Assessment, Quantitative Section, and Verbal Section.
 The GMAT is the most popular test used to screen applicants to an MBA program.

 The Graduate Record Examination (GRE) is used as a screening tool for graduate students.
 Each GRE Test Section has a possible score between 200 and 800.
 The GRE exam has 3 graded sections: Verbal Section: 30 questions in 30 minutes, Quantitative (Math) Section: 28 questions in 45 minutes, Analytical (Logic) Section: 35 questions in 60 minutes.
 The GRE test also requires that you take an additional test section that is not scored.

 GRE Practice Test /